 If you or your child have a medical condition or concern that is affecting your or their ability to take part in aquatics, we recommend you first make all attempts to discuss this with your coaches at your club.

 If there are concerns over whether it is safe for you or your child to be participating in aquatics sessions, Chester-le-Street ASC can receive advice under the Medical Protocol.

 The Swim England Medical Protocol Terms of Reference outlines the process Swim England will take if a written reference is received.

 The club has an anti-bullying policy.

-The ASA are committed to preventing bullying in your swimming club but if you feel you or someone you know is being bullied you should:
+Swim England are committed to preventing bullying in your swimming club but if you feel you or someone you know is being bullied you should:

 - Tell your club Welfare Officer (details above), Coach or another adult you trust.